President and Chief Executive Officer

 Steiner has worked for more than 30 years in the Blue Cross and Blue Shield system.
 After serving as senior vice president of Brand Enhancement and Extension at the Blue Cross and Blue Shield Association, she took on several leadership roles with Blue Cross and Blue Shield of Illinois and then HCSC before becoming its chief strategy officer.
 She developed the company’s current long-term strategy focused on serving three main markets: employer groups, government programs (Medicare and Medicaid), and individuals.
 Steiner became HCSC president in July 2015 and added the CEO role in January 2016.

 Steiner serves on the boards of the Blue Cross and Blue Shield Association, America’s Health Insurance Plans and the National Institute for Health Care Management.
-She is also a member of the Wall Street Journal CEO Council and the board of directors of World Business Chicago.
+She is also a member of the board of directors of World Business Chicago.
 She holds a B.A. in economics from Johns Hopkins University and an MBA from the Wharton School.

-Executive Vice President and President of Plan Operations
+Executive Vice President and President of Employer Solutions

-She came to HCSC from Blue Cross and Blue Shield of Minnesota, where she was the president and chief operating officer of the state’s largest health insurer.
-She served in a variety of positions during her career in Minnesota and has more than 34 years of experience in the Blues system.
+Reitan came to HCSC from Blue Cross and Blue Shield of Minnesota, where she was president and chief operating officer of the state’s largest health insurer.
+Reitan served in a variety of positions over the course of 24 years for Blue Cross.
+She also worked for Minneapolis-based Health Partners and Physicians Surgical Services and Interstudy.

 Reitan has a master’s degree in health care administration from the University of Minnesota and an undergraduate degree in urban studies and economics from Minnesota State University.